Jennifer-J-2018/Gen3G-analysis-code/README.md

 **logistic_model_check.R** is a function that takes in the logistics regression and data frame and output for a visual diagnosis for logistics regression.

+**multiple_linear_regression.R** is a function that output multivariate linear regressions with covariates adjustments, exposure, outcome as input.